Since 1994, we’ve been on an adventure with the St. Louis community: a shared journey towards a common goal.

 The health, education, and welfare of children were of considerable importance to Dana Brown.
 Throughout his adult life he sought to alleviate the suffering of disadvantaged youngsters and enhance all children’s opportunities for productive, wholesome, and creative lives.
 These goals remain a primary focus of The Dana Brown Charitable Trust as we provide grants to organizations who benefit children in the St. Louis Metropolitan region.

-St. Louis is a city with a rich history and bright future.
-Most of Dana Brown’s lifetime philanthropic efforts were centered in his beloved St. Louis.
-Therefore, we proudly limit The Dana Brown Charitable Trust’s grants to the Greater St. Louis metro area.
-Together, St. Louis’ nonprofit community and The Dana Brown Charitable Trust are creating a positive and tangible impact on the people, places, and animals around us.
+St. Louis has a rich history and a bright future.
+Most of Dana Brown’s lifetime philanthropic efforts were centered in his beloved city.
+Therefore, as directed in his Trust, we proudly limit The Dana Brown Charitable Trust’s grants to the Greater St. Louis metro area.

 Spring Cycle Deadlines